Project Grants for Organizations

 *Applying with a Fiscal Sponsor

-• Non-exempt, R.I.-based organizations can apply via a Fiscal Sponsor.
+• If not 501(c)(3) tax exempt, a Rhode Island-based organization can apply via a Fiscal Sponsor.
 A Fiscal Sponsor is an organization registered with R.I.’s Secretary of State Office and can accept a grant on your behalf.
 The Sponsor must be financially, administratively, and programmatically responsible for all conditions of the grant.

-• Organizations interested in using a Fiscal Sponsor must contact the Deputy Director prior to beginning an application for approval and to request a grant profile that links the organization to the Fiscal Sponsor.
+• Organizations interested in using a Fiscal Sponsor must contact their program director prior to beginning an application for approval and to request a grant profile that links the organization to the Fiscal Sponsor.

 • Nonprofit organizations acting as Fiscal Sponsors can also apply for grants for their own programs or be awardees.